What is the term used for the ratio of the length to the height of a fire service ladder?

 Study for the Florida Fire Officer 2 Exam.
 Prepare with flashcards and multiple-choice questions, each question comes with hints and explanations.
 Get ready for your exam!

-The term that refers to the ratio of the length to the height of a fire service ladder is known as the ladder angle.
-This angle is critical for determining safe and effective ladder placement, as it influences the stability and accessibility of the ladder.
+The term that describes the ratio of the length to the height of a fire service ladder is known as the ladder ratio.
+This term is crucial for ensuring safe and effective ladder placement.
+The ladder ratio typically helps firefighters assess whether the ladder can safely reach the desired height while maintaining stability and proper angle during deployment.

 Subscribe